B stands for Beautiful Bali…..the island of a thousand temples.

 1. The most popular Indonesian island Bali is known for its forested volcanic mountains, picturesque rice fields, virgin beaches, and coral reefs.
 Kuta Beach is one of the best beaches in Bali, and top on the popularity list of the Indonesian people.

 2. The Airport (Ngurah Rai International Airport) is the international airport where you will be landing.
-Here you can avail of Visa on Arrival facility on Indian passport for a fee of US $ 25.
+Here you can avail of Visa on Arrival facility on an Indian passport for a fee of US $ 25.
 This visa is valid for up to 30 days and can be extended if need be.

 3. Rupiah is the monetary unit of Indonesia.
 The symbol is IDR and can be written as Rp.
 The Indonesian Rupiah is divided into 100 sen.